ejoni7/moon/README.md

 ## ✨ Features

 - 🎛 **Fully configurable** → All parameters can be changed by the user
-- 🖥 **Terminal-based rendering** → Output is displayed directly in the terminal
+- 🖥 **Terminal-based rendering** → Output is displayed directly in the terminal and press [enter] to run step by step
 - 📚 **Educational purpose** → Great for learning geometry, simulation concepts, and programming practice